Mobile Menu

 Send fellowship inquiries to Moira Selinka at mselinka@princeton.edu

-Eligibility requirements
+Eligibility

-Undergraduate fellows will be awarded a fellowship totaling $15,000 (see below for breakdown), plus an additional $1,000 for travel, materials, and other fellowship expenses.
-The fellowship will be disbursed in accordance with Office of Undergraduate Financial Aid protocols.*
+Undergraduate Fellows will be awarded a fellowship totaling $15,000 (see below for breakdown), plus an additional $1,000 for travel, materials, and other fellowship expenses.
+The Fellowship will be disbursed in accordance with Office of Undergraduate Financial Aid protocols.*

-• Summer: fellows will receive $5,400 for nine weeks of summer research.
+- Summer – Fellows will receive $5400 for nine weeks of summer research.
 Students are expected to work approximately 35 hours per week.

-• The fellowship will be disbursed in accordance with Graduate School protocols.
-It will support partial stipend and tuition for 15 weeks of the academic year and cover 100% of 10 weeks of summer support.
+Graduate fellows will be awarded a fellowship of $30,000, plus an additional $1,000 for travel, materials, and other Fellowship expenses.
+The Fellowship will be disbursed in accordance with Graduate School protocols.
+It will support a partial stipend and tuition for 15 weeks of the academic year and cover 100% of 10 weeks of summer support.